NFTY: Structure

 NFTY is divided into three levels: Temple Youth Group (TYG), Regional, and North American.
 At each level, authority is divided between elected youth boards and supervisors employed by the URJ or local synagogue.
 Boards vary widely between youth groups and regions, but typically include positions such as: President, Programming Vice-President, Social Action Vice-President, Religious & Cultural Vice-President, Membership Vice-President, Communications Vice-President, Treasurer, and Secretary.

 TYG Level

 TYGs, or Temple Youth Groups, are individual youth groups affiliated with Reform congregations and are the foundation of NFTY.
 TYGs are youth-run and offer participants educational, social, action, and religious programs.
 Most TYGs have a youth group board and an adult advisor appointed by the congregation.
 The youth group advisor or director is sometimes a volunteer in the congregation, a parent, a part-time staff person, or, in a small, but increasing number of synagogues, a full-time position.
 While the board structure is at the direction of each group, most are modeled after the regional or North American board.

 Regions

 NFTY is divided into nineteen regions which hold events to bring together different TYGs based on geographical distribution.
 For example, NFTY-STR (Southern Tropical Region), the most populous region, includes around 30 TYGs and over 600 members.

-Relations between regions range from friendly "rivalry" to "alliance" and are subject to combinations and divisions that occur due to membership fluctuation.
-For example: